 Through hole technologies are better for components that will be under stress or for the quick production of prototypes.

 Please contact our team of specialists for any questions you might have about SMD sensor design, choice and the particular products offered by Kamet.
-You can read more about SMD’s in general on our product page and you can also choose to order directly from our webshop.
+You can read more about SMD’s in general on our product page and you can also choose to request a quote via our contact page.

 In addition, with your permission, we want to place cookies to make your visit and interaction with Kamet Trading more personal.
 For this we use analytical and advertising cookies.
 With these cookies we and third parties can track and collect your internet behavior inside and outside kamet-trading.com.
 With this we and third parties adapt kamet-trading.com and advertisements to your interest.